Michael Crutchfield: Political career

 Crutchfield ran for and was elected to the council of the City of Greater Geelong in 1995.
 He was a popular and high-profile councillor, and subsequently served as the city's mayor from 2000 to 2001.

 Crutchfield remained on the council after losing the mayoralty, and contested Labor Party preselection for the state seat of South Barwon, which was considered a safe seat for the conservative Liberal Party, and had never been won by Labor before in its history.
 Aided considerably by a statewide landslide victory for Labor, Crutchfield defeated long-serving incumbent Alister Paterson in the 2002 state election, and took up his seat in parliament.
 He was appointed Parliamentary Secretary for Water and the Environment in 2007.

 Crutchfield lost his seat in the 2010 state election.

 Personal life

 He is an avid Geelong Cats supporter and a former coach and captain of the South Barwon Football Club.
 He is married.
+He played for Subiaco in the WAFL.